oracle-quickstart/oci-github-actions-runner/README.md

 The [Oracle Cloud Infrastructure (OCI) Quick Start](https://github.com/oracle-quickstart?q=oci-quickstart) is a collection of examples that allow Oracle Cloud Infrastructure users to get a quick start deploying advanced infrastructure on OCI.

-oci-github-actions-runner contains the Terraform template that can be used for deploying GitHub Actions Runner that runs from local Terraform CLI, [OCI Resource Manager](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) and [OCI Cloud Shell](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm).
+oci-github-actions-runner contains the Terraform template that can be used for deploying [GitHub Actions self-hosted Runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) that runs from local Terraform CLI, [OCI Resource Manager](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) and [OCI Cloud Shell](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm).
+GitHub Actions self-hosted Runners can be associated with a GitHub repository, an organization or an enterprise.

-oci-github-actions-runner Terraform template deploys Compute Instances with GitHub Actions Runner installed on top of an existing or brand new Virtual Cloud Network.
-This Runner is setup on Oracle Linux 8 with support to Containers jobs.
+The terraform template deploys GitHub Actions self-hosted Runners to an existing or brand new Virtual Cloud Network.
+The self-hosted Runner can run on Virtual Machine or Bare Metal instances is setup on top of Oracle Linux 8 platform image and enable you to run container based workflows.
+Please install additional tools as required by your project workflow.

 This repo is under active development.
 Building open source software is a community effort.
 We're excited to engage with the community building this.

 ## Prerequisites

-First off we'll need to do some pre deploy setup.
-That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).
+First off we'll need to do some pre deploy setup, that's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).

+In order to deploy GitHub Actions Runner you also need to provide the following information:
+* URL of the GitHub repository/organization/enterprise
+* automatically-generated time-limited token to authenticate the request***

+More information on how to deploy GitHub Runners available [here](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners)

 ## Resource Manager Deployment

 This Quick Start uses [OCI Resource Manager](https://docs.cloud.oracle.com/iaas/Content/ResourceManager/Concepts/resourcemanager.htm)(ORM) to make deployment quite easy.
-Simply `build` your package and follow the [Resource Manager instructions](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Tasks/managingstacksandjobs.htm#console) for how to create a stack.
-Prior to building the Stack, you may want to modify some parts of the deployment detailed in the sections below.
-Alternatively, you can click on the *Deploy to Oracle Cloud* button to automatically create your ORM Stack from the latest published file.
+You can customize the code available on this repo and  `build` your own ORM Stack following the [Resource Manager instructions](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Tasks/managingstacksandjobs.htm#console) detailed in the sections below.
+Alternatively, click on the *[Deploy to Oracle Cloud](#Deploy)* button in the Deploy section of this page to automatically create your ORM Stack based on the [latest release](https://github.com/oracle-quickstart/oci-github-actions-runner/releases) published through this repo.

-In case you want to build the Stack, make sure you have terraform v0.14+ cli installed and accessible from your terminal.
+In case you want to build the Stack, make sure you have Terraform v0.14+ cli installed and accessible from your terminal.

 ```bash
 terraform -v